HumanBrainProject/xwiki_authenticator_keycloak/README.md

 1. The Keycloak Tomcat adapter is configured.
 This is a Tomcat Valve, which means it is installed at the Tomcat server level e.g. in the $TOMCAT_HOME/lib dir.
 1. Certain resources in XWiki are defined to be secured.
-Potentially you could secure everything, but at the very least /bin/login/* should be secured so that any attempt in XWiki to login is intercepted by Tomcat and send to Keycloak.
+Potentially you could secure everything, but at the very least /bin/login/* should be secured so that any attempt in XWiki to login is intercepted by Tomcat and sent to Keycloak.

 When an unsecured page (that is unsecured at the Tomcat level) is accessed the following happens: